 To answer the big question, yes, tubing is still alive and still fun in Vang Vieng.

-It’s a former shell of itself, like Voldemort’s crumpled, baby body in the first half of The Goblet of Fire, but alive nonetheless.
-The day I went tubing, there was around 100-150 people partying.
+It’s a shell of its former self, like Voldemort’s crumpled, baby body in the first half of The Goblet of Fire, but alive nonetheless.
+The day I went tubing, there were around 100-150 people partying.
 Now, to be fair, it was both the offseason for tourists AND it was raining.
 So, I would feel comfortable assuming that in November through February (high season) when it is nice and sunny, there is a healthy rager going on every day.